TALES FROM THE COOP foody.org/coop.html

 COOP FROZEN IN CONSTITUTIONAL CRISIS

-The financial report also angered Sheridan, who asked why $100,000 owed in a mortgage had been paid off early and without prior approval, since the General Meeting must authorize expenditures over $10,000.
-Sheridan has written that such cash was supposed to rebuild the coop's crowded "front end," and that paying down past mortgages makes it insidiously easier for the coordinators to secure future loans, such as for buying buildings next door.
-The financial coordinator, who had been applauded minutes before when announcing the pay-down, said that it was maintenance, not an expenditure, and he was upset by the idea that debt reduction is not vital.
+The financial report also angered Paul, who asked why $100,000 owed in a mortgage had been paid off early and without prior approval, since the General Meeting must authorize expenditures over $10,000.
+Paul has written that such cash was supposed to rebuild the coop's crowded "front end," and that paying down past mortgages makes it insidiously easier for the coordinators to secure future loans, such as for buying buildings next door.
+The financial coordinator, who had been applauded minutes before when announcing the paydown, said that it was maintenance, not an expenditure, and he was upset by the idea that debt reduction is not vital.
 Another coordinator agreed, saying refinancing would have been pricey.

-I don't know what breakfast cereal Sheridan had eaten, maybe the coop's popular Stalks 'n' Grubs, but the first agenda item -- electing new members to the Agenda Committee, which plans the GMs -- didn't sit well with him either.
+I don't know what breakfast cereal Paul had eaten, maybe the coop's popular Stalks 'n' Grubs, but the first agenda item -- electing new members to the Agenda Committee, which plans the GMs -- didn't sit well with him either.
 He asked candidates if they'd work extra time to eliminate the need for the Agenda Committee's coordinator advisor.
 He called her role a conflict of interest.
 In reply, that coordinator was praised as a great source of coop knowledge, more than a paper-shuffler replaceable by extra member labor.
-All nominees were elected.
+Then all nominees were elected.

 Refined since last month's debates, this new proposal was not an imperious demand for lebensraum but a measured proposal to research it, with amendments added as concessions for the antis:

-- the majority of such a committee, and its two co-chairs, must not have voted yes in '93 (don't ask me how this could be verified!)
+- The majority of such a committee, and its two co-chairs, must not have voted yes in '93 (don't ask me how this could be verified!)

-- a future referendum must vote 3 to 2 in favor of purchase
+- A future referendum must vote 3 to 2 in favor of purchase

-- we wouldn't buy the building if financing required increasing member deposits over $60.
+- We wouldn't buy the building if financing required increasing member deposits over $60.

 Not too shabby.
 Hardly the plan of a oligarchic conspiracy.
 The presenting coordinator stressed that this was not a resolution to buy the building next door, but just to study that prospect.